Caoman Yin

 Chen Tuan and "internal arts" such as Liuhe Bafa (六合八法)

-Chen Tuan's connection here may be through his commentary on the 易經 Yi Jing.
+Chen Tuan's connection to these may be through his commentary on the 易經 Yi Jing.
 In fact, there is a lot of information on the internet about what might be generally referred to as "internal arts", but there is little historical detail.

 ZWDCD and HYDCD usually try to give the most ancient references to any terms they define, but here they have none: